wufe/Polo/README.md

 ## Known issues / missing features

+- Add optional "copy mode" opposed to standard "clone mode" to initialize a service: copies the directory instead of cloning again
 - Add "initializing" status to a service, in order to allow the server to start asap
 - Pruning branches does not work with embedded git client (prune is not supported)
 - Improve session page requesting only logs and status